-The Company accounts for income taxes under the asset and liability method, which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the financial statements.
-Under this method, deferred tax assets and liabilities are determined on the basis of the differences between the financial statement and tax bases of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
+The Company accounts for income taxes under the asset and liability method, which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the consolidated statement of financial condition.
+Under this method, deferred tax assets and liabilities are determined on the basis of the differences between the consolidated statement of financial condition and tax bases of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
+The effect of a change in tax rates on deferred tax assets and liabilities is recognized in income in the period that includes the enactment date.